How to Clean Brass: Useful DIY Guide

 - If the item is clean, wash it thoroughly in hot, soapy water.
 Rinse and dry

 - Dip a piece of fresh lemon in table salt, if desired, and rub over the corroded area

 When exposed to oxygen, brass automatically begins to tarnish.
 One of the best options to avoid the tarnishing of shiny brass is to cover it with a transparent sealer coating that prevents air from entering the brass itself.
 Many brass items are already sold with this option.
 Refresh the coating every few years without regular polishing to keep the brass fresh and sparkling.
 A transparent polyurethane sealer protects the brass without creating discolouration from oxygen exposure.

-In the most difficult cases of brass tarnishing and corrosion, eMop cleaners are available to return your brass goods to their fine conditions.
+In the most difficult cases of brass tarnishing and corrosion, eMop domestic cleaners are available to return your brass goods to their fine conditions.
 We will happily tidy/ clean your home and ensure all your brass decor and furniture shine again!
 Our experts are available 24/7, so you choose the hours that suit you!